 When I attempt to log in,

-Then I should see an error message indicating that my account is locked.
+Then I should see an account-locked error message.

 Test Case 7: Remember Me Option